Lalola22/rnaseq_pipe/README.md

  This pipeline has only been tested on RNA-seq data generated on the Illumina HiSeq platform.

+While every effort has been made to ensure this works as intended there are no guarantees of accuracy / vailidity of results generated etc.

 **Note:** All programs used need to be added to `$PATH`

 ## Usage